david-diep/wicked-sales-js/README.md

   -The user can view a detailed description of the item on click, allowing the item may be added to the cart.
   -The user can view their cart by clicking the cart text/icon on right side of the header.
   -The user can move to chekcout from their cart and fill out their payment and address information, completing an order.
-  -All information is managed through the backend with PostgreSQL.
+  -All information is stored and retrieved in the backend with PostgreSQL.